-- a. demonstrate that the waste arising from construction, demolition and excavation works will be minimised and managed in accordance with the waste hierarchy; - b. incorporate adequate facilities into the design that allow occupiers to separate and store waste for recycling and recovery on-site; and - c. demonstrate that there is adequate capacity available at sewage treatment facilities or suitable arrangements are made for their provision.
+- a. demonstrate that the waste arising from construction, demolition and excavation works will be minimised and managed in accordance with the waste hierarchy; - b. incorporate adequate facilities on-site into the design that allow occupiers to separate and store waste for recycling and recovery on-site (MM12.24) - c.; and - d. demonstrate that there is adequate capacity available at sewage treatment facilities or suitable arrangements are made for their provision.

-Financial contributions towards the off-site provision of adequate waste management infrastructure to accommodate a non-waste development may be required where the Waste Planning Authority considers this necessary, unless it is demonstrated that existing waste management infrastructure serving the development is adequate.
+Financial contributions towards the off-site provision of adequate waste management infrastructure to accommodate a non-waste development may be required where the Waste Planning Authority considers this necessary, in accordance with the Community Infrastructure Regulations 2016 (as amended), unless it is demonstrated that existing waste management infrastructure serving the development is adequate (MM12.25).